rscode999/cnet/README.md

 //Add a layer with 5 inputs, 10 outputs, and no activation net.add_layer(Layer(5, 10));

-//Add a layer with 10 inputs, 2 outputs, and no activation, without using an explicit constructor net.add_layer(10, 2);
+//Add a layer with 10 inputs, 2 outputs, and no activation, without using the Layer constructor net.add_layer(10, 2);

 //Highly recommended: free the activation function pointer